kasper-piskorski/docs/pages/documentation/6-migration/SQL-migration.md

 event plays-role event-occurred;
 ```

-To load the ontology into Grakn, we create a single file that contains both sections shown above, named `ontology.gql`.
-From the Grakn installation folder, call:
+To load the ontology into Grakn, we create a single file that contains both sections shown above, named *ontology.gql*.
+From the Grakn installation folder, invoke the Graql shell, passing the -f flag to indicate the ontology file to load into a graph.
+This call starts the Graql shell in non-interactive mode, loading the specified file and exiting after the load is complete:

 ```
 ./bin/graql.sh -f ./ontology.gql